izikeros/blog/content/posts/posts/2025/2025-06-30-practitioners-guide-to-test-suite-automation-with-github-copilot-agent.md

 The key insight is that GitHub Copilot agent mode with MCP can supercharge your development workflow through structured planning, implementation, and testing.
 By combining behavioral auditing, automated generation, systematic quality control, and continuous monitoring, you create a self-reinforcing cycle of improvement.

 Remember that these tools are force multipliers, not replacements for engineering judgment.
-The prompts I've shared are starting points—adapt them to your specific context, domain, and team culture.
+The prompts I've shared are starting points - adapt them to your specific context, domain, and team culture.
 Start with the techniques that address your biggest pain points, then gradually expand your automated testing practices.

-The future of testing isn't about perfect automation—it's about intelligent automation that frees developers to focus on the complex, creative aspects of quality assurance.
+The future of testing isn't about perfect automation - it's about intelligent automation that frees developers to focus on the complex, creative aspects of quality assurance.
 With these practical techniques, you can build test suites that don't just measure coverage but ensure behavioral correctness, performance, and long-term maintainability.

 What challenges are you facing with your test automation?
 I'd love to hear about your experiences and continue refining these approaches based on real-world feedback.